-The American Urological Association recommends testosterone replacement thearpy (TRT) for men with low blood testoterone levels (less than 300ng/dL) and specific signs and symptoms of low testostone highlighted above and including low libido, low energy and depressed mood.
-Patients with conditions such as anemia, diabetes, osteoporosis, testicular radiation, narcotic use, pituitary disorders and/or steroid use are more likely to benefit from testesterone replacement therapy.
+The American Urological Association recommends testosterone replacement therapy (TRT) for men with low blood testosterone levels (less than 300ng/dL) and specific signs and symptoms of low testosterone highlighted above and including low libido, low energy, and depressed mood.
+Patients with conditions such as anemia, diabetes, osteoporosis, testicular radiation, narcotic use, pituitary disorders, and/or steroid use are more likely to benefit from testosterone replacement therapy.
 Prior to considering TRT, patients may want to consider starting an exercise regimen as increased physical activity and result in improvements in testosterone levels.
-It is important for a doctor to check baseline levels of your hematocrit, psa, liver function tests and pituitary hormone panel prior to starting TRT.
+It is important for a doctor to check baseline levels of your hematocrit, PSA, liver function tests, and pituitary hormone panel prior to starting TRT.

 There are several different methods for taking testosterone replacement therapy: